auraphp/Aura.Sql/README.md

 - `trace`: An exception stack trace indicating where the query was issued from in the codebase.

+Note that an entry is made into the profile for each call to underlying _ExtendedPDO_ methods.
+For example, in a simple query using a bind value, there will be two entries, one for the call to `prepare` and one for the call to `perform`.

 Setting the _Profiler_ into the _ExtendedPdo_ instance is optional.
 Once it is set, you can activate and deactivate it as you wish using the `Profiler::setActive()` method.
 When not active, query profiles will not be